Education

 How is Arkansas doing?

-In 2023, there were enough high-quality, publicly funded slots to serve 34% of Arkansas' preschoolers.
+In 2025, there were enough high-quality, publicly funded slots to serve 51% of Arkansas' preschoolers.
 Rates varied by county across the state.
-Grant and Benton counties had the lowest rates of quality slots per preschooler at 12% each.
-In contrast, Lafayette and Cleveland counties had more quality slot capacity than children in that age group at 112% and 108% respectively.
+Calhoun and Grant counties had the lowest rates of quality slots per preschooler at 0% and 5% respectively.
+In contrast, Dallas, Desha, Polk and Woodruff counties had more quality slot capacity than children in that age group.
 This may be due to sites in these counties serving children from other counties, or having a licensed capacity (due to the physical size of the facility) that is much larger than the actual number of slots offered.

 Notes about the data